dylanreed/dylan.blog/_posts/2006-02-23-street-clowns.markdown

 - Clown
 comments: []
 ---

-<p>Street clowns use the art of clowning to bring laughter to the people.
-Street clowning is an idea I got after watching the movie &Atilde;&cent;&acirc;&sbquo;&not;&Aring;&ldquo;Rize.&Atilde;&cent;&acirc;&sbquo;&not;&Acirc; It seemed to me that Tommy the Clown had a great idea to get kids off the streets and out of gangs by using a combination of dance and clowning</p>
+Street clowns use the art of clowning to bring laughter to the people.
+Street clowning is an idea I got after watching the movie Ã¢a‚¬Å"Rize.Ã¢a‚¬Â It seemed to me that Tommy the Clown had a great idea to get kids off the streets and out of gangs by using a combination of dance and clowning